georgesoteriou/mini_compiler/README.md

   ```

 - Implemented function overloading, by allowing functions to have the same name, and possibly different parameters and return types.
 This was done by using the name of the function, its parameters and return type to generate a unique function name to be used throughout in the AST, and upon encountering function calls, looking up the unique internal function name to jump to the intended function.
+- Implemented array bound checking.
+This was done by making array types stronger by storing the type of each object in the array.
+This helped us solve the problem of indexing multidimensional arrays as each index may have a sub array of different length.
+Using this tool, every time an access to an array is made, the length of the corresponding array is checked and a semantic error is expressed if the index is out of bounds.
+Because of this change, 3 runtime error test fail as this is now longer a runtime error, but a semantic one.
 - We also spent some time working on a sudoku solving project in wacc.
 There are two files that can be found under `src/test/resources/` called `sudoku.wacc` and `sudoku2.wacc`.
 They both take an unsolved sudoku grid and return a solved one in under a second.
 The first is written in the normal WACC language without any extensions implemented.
 The second one includes our extensions and can be used to make sure that the features we implemented are correct.